Kvitova comes from behind to reach Stuttgart semis

 STUTTGART, Germany: World number three Petra Kvitova overcame a rocky start to beat Anastasija Sevastova in three sets and progress to the last four of the WTA tournament in Stuttgart on Friday.

-Along with Japanese world number one Naomi Osaka, Kvitova is one of the favourites in Stuttgart.

-She will face either Victoria Azarenka or Anett Kontaveit in the semi-finals on Saturday, before potentially meeting Osaka in Sunday´s final.
+She will face either the Netherlands’ Kiki Bertens or Germany’s Angelique Kerber in the semi-finals on Saturday, before potentially meeting Osaka in Sunday’s final.
+“If I play against Angie in the semi-final, it will be like a Fed Cup tie because the crowd will be behind her,” said Kvitova.

 STUTTGART, Germany: World number three Petra Kvitova overcame a rocky start to beat Anastasija Sevastova in three sets and progress to the last four of the WTA tournament in Stuttgart on Friday.

-Along with Japanese world number one Naomi Osaka, Kvitova is one of the favourites in Stuttgart.

-She will face either Victoria Azarenka or Anett Kontaveit in the semi-finals on Saturday, before potentially meeting Osaka in Sunday´s final.
+She will face either the Netherlands’ Kiki Bertens or Germany’s Angelique Kerber in the semi-finals on Saturday, before potentially meeting Osaka in Sunday’s final.
+“If I play against Angie in the semi-final, it will be like a Fed Cup tie because the crowd will be behind her,” said Kvitova.